Vanilla Ice Cream made from fresh cream, sugar, and vanilla extract is indulgently sweet, creamy, and the perfect classic dessert topper.

 Vanilla Ice Cream is an absolute classic, made from wholesome fresh cream, sugar, and vanilla.
 It’s rich and creamy, and the perfect pairing to other indulgent desserts like Flourless Chocolate Cake, with a generous portion of Easy Whipped Cream on top.

-I love this Philadelphia-style ice cream recipe because it’s a really quick to throw together.
+This Philadelphia-style ice cream recipe is super creamy and really quick to throw together.
 There’s no heating or egg yolks to worry about, and you’re using one bowl plus the ice cream maker so cleanup is easy, too.
 It’s the perfect kid-friendly activity for a rainy day!

 Create a free account to Save Recipes

 In addition to loading up with your favorite toppings, you can use this delicious ice cream in so many different ways.
 Sandwich a big scoop between two Chocolate Chip Cookies or Cowboy Cookies, or turn it into the ultimate Ice Cream Cake for the next special birthday in your life.
 It’s easy to make your own Bon Bons or classic Ice Cream Sandwiches with chocolatey cookie outsides.
 You can even make Fried Ice Cream without having to break out the hot oil, simply roll your vanilla ice cream in a buttery cinnamon corn flake coating!
 The possibilities are endless when you begin with this delicious vanilla ice cream as your base.

 - Use whole-fat heavy cream.
 This gives the ice cream the creamy indulgent consistency that you’re looking for.

 - You can add other flavors of extract such as almond or mint if you want to branch out from just vanilla.

 - You can also add pureed fruit like strawberries, blueberries, raspberries, pineapple, or cherries to flavor your homemade ice cream.